Shatterhand: Regional differences

 The Famicom version, Tokkyū Shirei Solbrain, was published by a company called Angel, a now-defunct subsidiary of Bandai which specialized in the publication of licensed titles.
 The Famicom version follows the same storyline as the Solbrain TV series and features a different opening sequence from the one in Shatterhand.
 The graphics for most of the characters and items were changed as well.
 The most notable change is Area C, a carnival level in Solbrain, which was changed to an entirely different submarine level in Shatterhand.

+Reception

+Shatterhand garnered generally favorable reception from critics.